microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 ### Environment variables

-The frontend requires certain environment variables to properly run and track your progress.
-Make sure you set those environment variables.
+The frontend requires the `CAPTUREORDERSERVICEIP` environment variable to be set to the `captureorder` [service deployed in the previous step](#retrieve-the-external-ip-of-the-service). **Make sure you set this environment variable in your deployment file.**

   * `CAPTUREORDERSERVICEIP="<public IP of order capture service>"`